chriskonnertz/DeepLy/README.md

 ## Current State

-I do not know if or when they will officially publish their API but I expect them to do it.
+I do not know if or when DeepL.com will officially release their API but I expect them to do it at some point.
-Meanwhile you may use this PHP client implementation to prepare your project for the official API release.
+Meanwhile you may use this PHP client on your own risk.
+Also note that their API responds quite slow.
+This might be intentional.

 I tried to rush towards a first release.
 It works and I hope that I do not have to change the main method `translate()` in a way that makes it incompatible with the current release.
 However, I cannot guarantee that.
-More commits will come soon.
-There is a lot to refactor and improve.
+More commits might come soon.
+There still is space for improvements.

 ## Disclaimer